sztupy/wafrn-opentofu/README.md

 bluesky.example.com.
 A 169.254.10.11
 *.bluesky.example.com.
 A 169.254.10.11
 wafrn.example.com.
 TXT "v=spf1 include:rp.oracleemaildelivery.com include:ap.rp.oracleemaildelivery.com include:eu.rp.oracleemaildelivery.com ~all"
 abcdeFGHijKLmnOP._domainkey.wafrn.example.com.
-CNAME abcdeFGHijKLmnOP.wafrn.example.com.dkim.mrs1.oracleemaildelivery.com
+CNAME abcdeFGHijKLmnOP.wafrn.example.com.dkim.mrs1.oracleemaildelivery.com.
 ```

+Note: make sure every single domain in the file above ends in a `"."` for example `abcdeFGHijKLmnOP.wafrn.example.com.dkim.mrs1.oracleemaildelivery.com.` The `"."` is important.
+Not having that will cause issues during domain setup.

 Once this file is saved open up the management config website of your DNS provider and import the file above.

 If all is well, after a couple more minutes you should be able to access your website on the domain configured by pressing the "Open WAFRN" button.
 If it doesn't work you either need to wait a bit more, or check [the logs](#logging) to see what's up.
+While you wait please double check your email and on-site backup settings.

 To login you can obtain the administrator password from the same page you got your DNS settings.